SumoLogic/sumologic-documentation/docs/integrations/web-servers/heroku.md

 Heroku is a cloud platform that lets companies build, deliver, monitor, and scale apps in eight programming languages namely Node.js, Ruby, Python, Java, PHP, Go, Scala, and Clojure.

-There are two ways to send Heroku logs to Sumo Logic:
+There are two ways to send Heroku logs to Sumo Logic.
-* **[Sumo Logic Add-on](https://elements.heroku.com/addons/sumologic)** : The Sumo Logic Add-on can be attached to a Heroku application via the the CLI or the UI.
+* **[Sumo Logic Add-on](https://elements.heroku.com/addons/sumologic)**.
+The Sumo Logic Add-on can be attached to a Heroku application via the the CLI or the UI.
 It automatically creates a Sumo Logic free trial account that contains a [https logs source](/docs/send-data/hosted-collectors/http-source/logs-metrics/) on a [hosted collector](/docs/send-data/hosted-collectors/configure-hosted-collector/).
-* **[HTTPS Log Drain](https://devcenter.heroku.com/articles/log-drains#https-drains)** : A HTTPS Log Drain can be attached to a Heroku application via the CLI.
+* **[HTTPS Log Drain](https://devcenter.heroku.com/articles/log-drains#https-drains)**.
+A HTTPS Log Drain can be attached to a Heroku application via the CLI.
 It can be used to send logs to a [http logs source](/docs/send-data/hosted-collectors/http-source/logs-metrics/) for any type of [Sumo Logic account](/docs/manage/manage-subscription/) as per your requirement.
 The Sumo Logic Add-on internally wraps this method.

 ### Collecting Logs via Sumo Logic Add-on